Conflict in Israel, Gaza and the Middle East

 Introduction

-We are horrified by the ongoing situation in Israel and Gaza and the violence and loss of innocent life.
-We join others in our community and across the world in being appalled by the suffering and devastation and the rising tensions in the Middle East.
+We are horrified by the ongoing situation in Israel and Gaza and the escalating violence in the West Bank and the Middle East.
+We join others in our community and across the world in being appalled by the loss of innocent life, suffering and devastation.
 Many of our staff and students have been directly affected or are deeply troubled by what is happening.
 We continue to support our community however we can.

 We鈥檙e acutely aware of the strength of feeling and the opposing views that exist in relation to this matter and we are encouraging our community, no matter their views, to stand together during this incredibly difficult and challenging time.